10 Brutal But Hilarious Old Disses of Adorable Animals

 The Target: Sloths

-The Context: A Spanish historian and adventurer, Oviedo was among the first Europeans to ever encounter these sluggish mammals.
+A Spanish historian and adventurer, Oviedo was among the first Europeans to ever encounter these sluggish mammals.
 Apparently, they didn’t leave a good impression on him.
-In his 1526 book, The Natural History of the West Indies, Oviedo shows utter contempt for all things sloth-related. “[It is] the stupidest animal that can be found in the world,” he wrote.
+In his 1526 book, The Natural History of the West Indies, Oviedo called sloths “the stupidest animal that can be found in the world."

-The text also reveals that the Spaniard kept a pet sloth during his travels in South America.
+Ironically, Oviedo kept a pet sloth during his travels in South America.
 Feeding it wasn’t easy.
-“No one can find out what this animal eats,” Oviedo complained.
+“No one can find out what this animal eats,” he complained.
 “I had one in my home, and from my observations I have come to believe that this animal lives on air.”
-Of course, we now know that sloths can’t live on air alone.
-Instead, the omnivorous tree-dwellers mainly subsist on buds, shoots, and leaves—along with the occasional insect or small vertebrate.
+Of course, we now know that sloths mainly subsist on plant buds, shoots, and leaves—along with the occasional insect or small vertebrate.

-Oviedo wasn’t the last scholar to throw shade on sloths.
-French Baron Georges Cuvier (1769-1832) is widely regarded as one of the greatest zoologists in history.
-He wrote that in sloths, “nature seems to have amused herself by producing something imperfect and grotesque.”
+Oviedo wasn’t the last one to throw shade on sloths.
+Georges Cuvier (1769-1832), one of the greatest zoologists in history, wrote that in sloths, “nature seems to have amused herself by producing something imperfect and grotesque.”

 2. “RHINOCEROS ARE TRUCULENT, BLUSTERING BEASTS, MUCH THE MOST STUPID OF ALL THE DANGEROUS GAME I KNOW.”